MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 I find the Dreyfus model of skills acquisition useful as it maps out what the needs are to acquire a skill depending on your current level.

 Generally graduate software developers are at the Novice or Advanced Beginner stage in most of their areas of competency.
 Dreyfus's model would suggest the ideal is to give them a mix of detailed step by step instructions or simple projects in a safe to fail environment.

-### Establish how the mentoring relationship is going to work

-It seems obvious but I've seen the impact of not establishing this upfront.
-Some of the things you want to clarify...

-* Why do they want you as their mentor
-* How often you will meet
-* What are you aiming at
-* How will we know when it's over

-Knowing the framework for the relationship will avoid some awkward situations.
-I've seen a mentoring relationship go on for several months longer than it needed to because the mentee didn't know how to tell their mentor they wanted a change.

 ## Map out the direction you are heading